Cabra del Camp – Vilalaverd March 20th

 From here my ‘up to date’ guide and map said turn left but the GR7 way marks said right so that’s the way I went.
 I learn quickly to follow the signs despite my ‘up to date guide’.

-….the track continued to traverse around the hill side and then dropped abruptly into the village of Lilla.
-There was nothing open here so I stopped for a snack below the village.
+….the track continued to traverse around the hillside and then dropped abruptly into the village of Lilla.
+There was nothing open here, but I stopped for a snack below the village.

 I was soon wandering into the maze of the old town of Montblanc to find my hotel.